 Go snorkelling in Phu Quoc

 Snorkelling and scuba diving is on offer around Phu Quoc.
 The best place to get a trip booked easily is Long Beach, where there are lots of places offering snorkelling.
-If you want a different experience, try Johns Tours, which offers boat and snorkelling trips visiting the small islands to the south of Phu Quoc.
+If you want a different experience, try this tour in Get Your Guide which offers boat and snorkelling trips visiting the small islands to the south of Phu Quoc.

 Spend the day at Rorys wreck